xFijo/Python-Password-Generator/README.md

-# Python-Password-Generator
-This is a simple Python script used to automate generating a password, at your choice of character length
+*This is a simple Python script used to automate generating a password, at your choice of character length*